flyve-mdm/demo-mode/_posts/static/2017-12-29-how-it-works.md

 # Flyve MDM Demo

-The Demo allows the self creation of accounts, since GLPI currently doesn't count with this feature, the endpoint required is one provided by the same demo, PluginFlyvemdmddemoUsers.
+The Demo allows the self creation of accounts, since GLPI doesn't count with this feature, the endpoint required is one provided by the same demo, PluginFlyvemdmddemoUsers.

+Once the plugin is installed and enabled, it creates a user into GLPI, ```flyvenologin``` whose API Token is the only with access to the plugin endpoints, this one is the Service's API Token on the settings page of the plugin.

+## Registering accounts

-## Captcha
+### Captcha

 At the moment of registering the user information a captcha must be provided, otherwise it won't allow the user registration.